 Commercial poultry farmers practice high levels of biosecurity in order to protect their hens from disease.
 Biosecurity measures include using foot dips and hand washing sinks, wearing protective clothing and footwear and providing wheel washes for vehicles.

-When shopping for eggs in the supermarket keep an eye out for the British Lion stamp which assures that the egg is British, quality checked and produced in a way that keeps the hen happy and healthy.
+When shopping for eggs in the supermarket keep an eye out for the British Lion stamp and other UK assurance schemes including Laid In Britain.
+Such schemes assures that the egg is British, quality checked and produced in a way that keeps the hen happy and healthy.
 All eggs will be stamped with the letters of their country of origin, so check the egg for UK on their stamp.